Moisés Ville: History

 Rafael Hernández was interested in selling lands to European immigrants.
 The land was in an area known as Nueva Plata, Province of Buenos Aires, near the city of La Plata.
 A contract was signed there and then and thus the 820 people represented by Kauffman, comprising 130 families (a number equivalent to half the Jewish population of Argentina at that time) began their trip to Argentina on board of the SS Weser.

 They arrived at Buenos Aires on August 14, 1889 and learned right away that the lands they had acquired were not available.
 Since their agreement the price of the land had more than doubled, making it "inconvenient" for unscrupulous Hernández to fulfill the contract.
 Rabbi Henry Joseph, the leader of Argentine Jewry, tried to save the day and arranged for the newcomers to meet Pedro Palacios, the Jewish Community attorney, who happened to be the owner of vast lands in the Province of Santa Fe, right where the new railway line to Tucumán was being built.
 Palacios agreed to sell the Weser passengers some land he owned.
 By late August contracts were signed and the immigrants were on their way.
 To their dismay the travel was bad and the place they arrived to even worse.
 The families were lodged in freight cars parked in a shed along the railway line.
 They expected to be transferred to their fields, get farm animals and agricultural appliances and materials (as established in the contract) but none of these happened.
 Railway workers distributed food among the hungry children but soon enough a typhus epidemic exacerbated by poor hygiene, took the lives of 64 of them.
 In a very short time two cemeteries were built, one in Palacios and the other in Monigotes.
-Those cemeteries in the surroundings of Moises Ville founded the base of the Jewish community and bonded the Jewish immigrants to the land: they made the families stay and not leave the resting place of the deceased unattended.
+Those cemeteries in the surroundings of Moisés Ville founded the base of the Jewish community and bonded the Jewish immigrants to the land: they made the families stay and not leave the resting place of the deceased unattended.